kodipe/pyhunt/README.md

 - [ ] Remove white characters from index (like \ufeff)
 - [ ] Better UTF-8 support
-- [ ] count word occurences in file and save it to index
 - [ ] Improve stemming
 - [ ] extended config
 - [ ] purge index